 Special Use Permits

-The National Park Service may require a special use permit to for certain activities to occur in Yellowstone.
+The National Park Service may require a special use permit for certain activities to occur in Yellowstone.
 These include organized gatherings like weddings or church services, public assemblies and demonstrations, special events and some commercial activities like commercial travel or commercial filming.
 A special park use is defined as a short-term activity that takes place in a park area, and that:

 Please note that while a special park use may meet the above criteria, not all activities are approved based on park specific resources, visitation and potential impact.